35+ Easy Recipes Anyone Can Make at Home

 Craving your go-to Chinese takeout?
-This homemade crock-pot beef and broccoli will satisfy that craving for you faster than you think!
+This homemade Crock-Pot beef and broccoli will satisfy that craving.
 While most slow cooker recipes take longer to cook, this one is surprisingly short and sweet.
-In just 2 hours you'll have your favorite Chinese takeout dish ready to eat!
+In just two hours, you'll have your favorite Chinese takeout dish ready to eat!

 Get our recipe for Crock-Pot Beef and Broccoli.

 Chicken Fried Rice